Printed Fall 2016 Student Activities calendars will be available in WSC and Campus Life in August.

 - Student Activities Office

-If your club or organization would like to reserve space in Wiestling, please contact the Coordinator of Student Activities, Donna Rhodes, at 749-6057 or stop by the office, located on the first floor of Wiestling Student Center near the restrooms.
+If your club or organization would like to reserve space in Wiestling, please contact the Coordinator of Student Activities and Program Development Donna Rhodes at 717-749-6057 or stop by the office, located on the first floor of Wiestling Student Center.